 Egocentric Team Naming: Downplayed; RWBY obviously sounds like its leader Ruby, but she didn't get to name the team that way — Ozpin did.
 Same goes for Cardin and his "Cardinal."
 Meanwhile, Jaune's team is given the not-very-indicative name "Juniper".

 Enemy Mine: The White Fang is working with Torchwick, despite Blake (a former member) finding the concept of them willingly working with humans (especially that one) to be unthinkable.
+The feeling is mutual, since the aforementioned person has open disdain for Faunus and only works with them because they need the manpower.
 What they are hoping to accomplish is still unknown.

 Enhanced Archaic Weapon: Almost every weapon in the series is some form of this (e.g. In the main cast Ruby, Blake, Yang, Pyrrha and Nora's weapons are all capable of using their firearm modes' to increase the damage of their melee strikes in some waynote Ruby and Yang's essentially shoot enemies point blank, Pyrrha and Nora's use a blast to propel their weapons and Blake essentially uses the shots from the pistol portion of her weapon to "steer" it. and Weiss's can channel Dust).
 The only real exceptions in the main cast are Ren (who just uses machine pistols with blades) and Jaune's no-frills-attached sword (although his shield's at least collapsible).